 But this victory comes at a cost.
-Outrageously, on 1 July 2019 Japan resumed commercial whaling for the first time in 30 years!
+Outrageously, in 2019 Japan resumed commercial whaling for the first time in 30 years!
 Japanese whalers are hunting sei, Bryde’s, minke and beaked whales in their own waters.

 However, whilst Japan may have left the IWC their Japan’s whaling can’t escape the reach of international law.
 New legal analysis we commissioned with our colleagues at ifaw shows that Japan is not free to hunt and kill our ocean giants now they’ve quit the IWC.
 They are still bound by a web of duties under international law.
 If they don’t meet these obligations they open themselves up to legal challenge (the legal advice is available to read in full here).

-Countries like Australia that are opposed to whaling must step up once again – Japan can’t be allowed to resume commercial whaling unchallenged.
+Countries like Australia that are opposed to whaling must step up once again – Japan can’t be allowed to undertake commercial whaling unchallenged.